ClerkOS/clerk/README.md

 - 🛠️ **Tools & Utilities**
   - Command palette for quick actions
-  - Sidebar with essential tools
+  - SideBar with essential tools
   - Formula bar for calculations
   - Property panel for cell customization